spil3141/python3.8/README.md

 # python3.8
-A git sub-module containing python v3.8
+A python build.
+To do used as a sub-module for my project.